Milwaukee’s Vacant Building Code

 How do I register my vacant property?

-Simply go to the Forms and Applications page to print the application.
-More detailed instructions are also posted on the site with the form.
+The registration information can be found here.
 Any questions regarding this program or building related issues can be answered by calling (414) 286-2268 or visiting the DNS offices at 841 N. Broadway, RM 105 or 4001 S. 6th St., First Floor.

 Owner must provide access for an inspection